LoulouNoLegend/CustomMapLoader-RooftopsAndAlleys/README.md

 ### The mod itself

-When your map is complete and packed, rename the 3 files of your package to the name of your map and don't forget to add `_P` at the end of it so the game recognize the mod.
-(Ex: `CM_MapLevel_P.<fileExtention>`)
+When your map is complete and packed, do this:
+- Rename the 3 files of your package to the name of your map
+- Add `_P` at the end of every files so the game recognize the mod

+After all that, your 3 files should look like this: `CM_MapName_P.<fileExtention>`

+Share it and you are done!